verana-labs/verifiable-trust-spec/spec.md

   id: 12345678
   json_schema: { "$id": ... "title": "ServiceCredential"}
 }
-object "DT Json Schema Credential" as jsc #3fbdb6 {
+object "Verifiable Trust Json Schema Credential" as jsc #3fbdb6 {
   id: https://ecs-trust-registry/vs-credential-schema-credential.json
   issuer: did:example:ecs-trust-registry
   jsonSchema: https://vpr-hostname/vpr/v1/cs/js/12345678
 }

-object "DT Credential" as vscred #3fbdb6 {
+object "Verifiable Trust Credential" as vscred #3fbdb6 {
   issuer: did:example:vs-owner
   jsonSchemaCredential: https://ecs-trust-registry/vs-credential-schema-credential.json
 }

-cs <-- tr : create a CredentialSchema (in VPR) jsc <-- cs : trust registry did issue a JsonSchemaCredential based on json_schema located in CredentialSchema in the VPR vscred <-- jsc: VS owner issue its DT credential based on JsonSchemaCredential issued by trust registry did
+cs <-- tr : create a CredentialSchema (in VPR) jsc <-- cs : trust registry did issue a JsonSchemaCredential based on json_schema located in CredentialSchema in the VPR vscred <-- jsc: VS owner issue its VT credential based on JsonSchemaCredential issued by trust registry did

 @enduml

 ```

-A DT Credential MUST have a `credentialSchema` property:
+A Verifiable Trust Credential MUST have a `credentialSchema` property:

 - `id` must point to a [[ref: json schema credential]] issued by the trust registry [[ref: DID]] owner of the schema in the VPR;
 - `type` MUST be `JsonSchemaCredential`.

-As a matter of fact, a DT Credential MUST conform to the dereferenced [[ref: json schema]] of the `JsonSchemaCredential`.
+As a matter of fact, a Verifiable Trust Credential MUST conform to the dereferenced [[ref: json schema]] of the `JsonSchemaCredential`.

 Example DTCredential.json: